tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 98542a4 Initial commit
 ```

-`git log -p -2`: The `-p, --patch` option shows the difference (the patch output) introduced in each commit.
+`git log -p -2`: The `-p, --patch` option shows the `diff` introduced in each commit.
 You can also limit the number of log entries displayed, such as using `-2` to show only the last two entries.
 The `--stat` shows some abbreviated stats for each commit.

+`git log <hash>`

+`git log --since="5 hours"` look at commits only from the last five hours
+`git log --before="5 hours" -1` skip the last five hours and view only those commits older than that
+`--since="24 hours"`, `--since="1 minute"`, `--before="2008-10.01"`

 `--since`, `--until`: time-limiting options (useful)